top of page

 World Music Instrument Co.

 World Music Instrument Co. is another major guitar factory in Korea that produced B.C Rich and Dean guitars at different times.
 They appear to have used the same hardware suppliers as Cort and Samick.
+Other brands they build for or used to build for are Agile (Rondo Music), Schecter, PRS, Eastwood, LTD by ESP, and Jackson.

 KKT-1 (Bendmaster FT)